 Because finer hair is more easily damaged, repeatedly pulling it into tight hairstyles like buns or ponytails can cause enough damage and breakage to your hair where you’ll lose it in the affected areas.
 Even having long hair can cause traction alopecia just by the weight of your own hair tugging on your scalp.

-RHRLI Are Ready To Help Restore Your Hair, No Matter It’s Natural Color
+RHRLI Is Ready To Help Restore Your Hair, No Matter It’s Natural Color